 Please be advised that face coverings and social distancing is required to enter our lobby and pay your bill.
 Payment through the US Mail or paying online through your bank or UMHJSA.MyGovHub.com are still available.

 We appreciate that people are using disinfecting wipe and baby wipes to clean surfaces during the pandemic.
 These types of wipes, along with paper towels should NEVER be flushed down the toilet, since they do not breakdown in the sewer collection system and increase the likelihood that your toilet or lateral will clog.
 Clogged plumbing that requires plumbers to come to your house to fix this unnecessary problem can put your family and others at risk due to the COVID 19 virus.
 PLEASE only flush toilet paper down your toilet and no other paper products.
 Wipes and paper towels should be disposed of with your household trash.

 The Authority accepts VISA, Master Card and Discover credit cards and debit cards for payment of sewer bills only when the customer is paying the bill in person at the Authority’s business office.
 Please be advised that beginning February 15, 2016, a 2% transaction fee will be applied to payments made by credit card or debit card.
 This will defray the processing costs charged to the Authority by the credit and debit card companies.

-Since January 1, 2017, a service fee based on your meter size has been added to all bills (see tab below right).
+Since January 1, 2017, a service fee based on your meter size has been added to all bills (see tab above right).
 Usage rates (charges for water used) will remain as shown below.

 Please note effective September 3, 2013, Portnoff Law Associates is the Authority's new Collection Agent for delinquent accounts.